ENGL C1000 4 Units

 Lecture: 54 contact hours

-This course surveys English literature from the late 18th Century to the present including coverage of all significant literary types.
+This course surveys diverse voices in English literature from the late 18th Century to the present, including coverage of all significant literary types, ranging from essay and personal narrative to poetry, the short story, the novel, and drama.

 Associate Degree Applicable